-Compassionate Legal Guidance For California Families
+Compassionate Legal Guidance For Families Of Wrongful Death Victims

 Losing a loved one is an incredibly devastating and difficult experience.
 There are many things to consider after a death.
 If your loved one died because of the wrongful conduct of another, there may be one additional thing you are considering – filing a lawsuit.
 Under the law of most states, California included, a wrongful death lawsuit can be brought against the person or entity whose negligent or intentional conduct caused the death of a loved one.
 It is important to note that there are specific statutory requirements about who can file the lawsuit and what type of damages can be recovered.